MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ## 12. Update the Virtual Machine instances from the Virtual Machine Scale Set

-In this document it's covered a simple way to upload a bunch of PHP files to the remote virtual machine instances.
+This document covers a simple way to upload a bunch of PHP files to the remote Virtual Machine instances.
 You may want to use a more sophisticated system like Azure DevOps, in that case you could start with a couple of good documents: [Deploying Applications to Azure Virtual Machine Scale Sets](https://devblogs.microsoft.com/devops/deploying-applications-to-azure-vm-scale-sets/) or [Using Azure DevOps to Deploy Web Applications to Virtual Machines](https://devblogs.microsoft.com/premier-developer/using-azure-devops-to-deploy-web-applications-to-virtual-machines/).

 ### Command line approach using Azure CLI